 Crust can be very personal.
 I love making a homemade crust, but have also found some great gluten free pre-made options at the grocery store, so use whatever works best for you.
-My recipe creates a little extra filling, so this time around, I swirled it together pumpkin to create a tart!
+My recipe for this purple sweet potato pie with streusel topping creates a little extra filling, so this time around, I swirled it together pumpkin to create a tart!
 You could also pout into ramekins and bake for a crust-less option and refrigerate for a late night snack.
 If you plan to bake this the night before, just cover it with a dishtowel once it cools and leave it out overnight.
 Refrigerated leftovers will be good for up to three days, assuming there are any!

 2 cups Sweet Potatoes

 ½ cup Agave

 ¾ cup Almond Milk

 1 teaspoon Vanilla